Agronomy Minor

 Career paths: feed the future.

 The Agronomy minor opens a wealth of professional opportunities.
-Take agronomy know-how and pursue a career in agricultural product sales, field and laboratory work, crop management consulting, extension work, or regulatory agency inspection.
+Take agronomy know-how and pursue a career in agricultural product sales, field and laboratory work, crop and soil management consulting, extension work, or regulatory agency inspection.

 An Agronomy minor is a great option if you: